Sell Your Manufacturing Business in Los Angeles

 From PCBA assembly to precision sheet metal, LA County's advanced manufacturing sector serves industries ranging from EV components to satellite systems.

-Who We Help: Electronics contract manufacturers, sheet metal fabricators, automation equipment builders, and EV component suppliers.
+• Who We Help: Electronics contract manufacturers (IPC Class 2 and Class 3), precision sheet metal fabricators, automation and robotics equipment builders, EV component suppliers, and wire harness assemblers.

 The "LA County Hurdles": We Navigate the Regulations